Tongue Cancer

 Offers Telehealth

 Matthew E. Spector, MD, FACS, completed his medical school training at Stritch School of Medicine, Loyola University in Chicago.
 He then went on to the University of Michigan where he completed his residency in Otolaryngology – Head and Neck Surgery and fellowship in Head and Neck Surgical Oncology and Microvascular Reconstruction.
 He was on faculty at the University of Michigan for 10 years where he served as the Director of the Head and Neck Oncology Program and Associate Director of the Head and Neck Surgical Oncology and Microvascular Reconstruction Fellowship.
 Dr. Spector is rated as an Elite provider by MediFind in the treatment of Tongue Cancer.
-His top areas of expertise are Throat Cancer, Laryngeal Cancer, Tongue Cancer, Laryngectomy, and Glossectomy.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Laryngeal Cancer, Throat Cancer, Tongue Cancer, Laryngectomy, and Glossectomy.
+Dr. Spector is board certified in American Board Of Otolaryngology - Head And Neck Surgery.
+Dr. Spector is currently accepting new patients.

 What are the latest Tongue Cancer Clinical Trials?